Public Discipleship

 -

-000 Public Discipleship The God Who is One February, 2026 Hear, O Israel: the LORD our God, the LORD is one.
+Public Discipleship An Introduction to Public Discipleship February, 2026 Hear, O Israel: the LORD our God, the LORD is one.
 I have listened to faithful Christians who disagree sharply about public life—and I have learned to stop assuming that the loudest arguments reveal the deepest motives.
-Sometimes what I hear underneath is not hatred,
+Sometimes what I hear underneath is not hatred, but

 -